huanzhen84/zhenhuan/index.md

 2012 Spring, 2013 Spring, 2014 Spring, 2014 Summer, 2014 Fall, 2015 Summer, 2016 Summer, 2017 Spring: I was a _research assistant_ at University of Illinois at Urbana-Champaign.

-## Students

-I supervised two undergraduates of Huazhong University of Science and Technology, Lesi Hu (胡乐思) and Zhangqi Pan (潘章琦), who attended the Mathematician Project A at HUST.

-During the spring semester of 2022, they attended the algebra seminar organized by me and studied Hungerford's Algebra book.
-During the fall  semester of 2022, they attended the joint algebraic geometry seminar organized by [Hao Sun](https://haosun71275.github.io/HaoSun/) and me, and discussed with 9 other students from 4 other universities in China.
-The students studied the first two chapters of Hartshorne's Algebraic Geometry book.
-Each of them gave a 2-hour talk.
-During this process they studied various related mathematical knowledge, including topology, manifolds and commutative algebra.

-Lesi and Zhangqi finished their project paper on specific topics in algebraic geometry at the end of 2022：

-* Lesi Hu, Computation about Zariski tangent space and its Application in Deformation theory

-* Zhangqi Pan, Extending a Sheaf by Zero

-## For Graduates who are interested in working with me

-If you want to work with me, you should have

-* Very strong motivation and passion towards algebraic topology

-* Solid background in topology, abstract algebra and basic algebraic topology.

-And you should be prepared for

-* written exams, including topology, abstract algebra and basic algebraic topology.

-* an oral exam, 15 minutes or longer if necessary.

-* a practice meet.
-I will give you a paper to read and you present after one week.